JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/normalization_with_simplify_selection/_index.en.md

 ## Description

 This notebook normalized the imaging data (tiff or fits) by removing the background and fixing the fluctuations of the neutron beam.
-You will need:
+You will need to follow these steps:

  * select your sample images folder
- * Keep default option of using all open beam (OB) and dark field (DF) images from the same IPTS or select a different time frame
+ * Select the OB from the list proposed
  * select output folder where the normalized images will be saved

-The big improvement of this notebook compared to the old *normalization* notebook is that now, the notebook will take care of finding all the OB and DF for you, and will match them to your sample data by making sure that:
+The big improvement of this notebook compared to the old *normalization* notebook is that now, the notebook takes care of finding all the OB and DF for you, and matches them with your sample data by making sure that:

  * the slits have the same position
  * the acquisition time is identical